caiomarte/go/tutorials/30doec/d1/README.md

 We could evaluate different conditions using several `if` statements, but Go provides and `else if` construct to make multiple evaluation more productive.
 Why is it more productive?
 Because `else if` allows us to state a new condition that, like an `else` block, will only be evaluated in case the previous `if` condition is `false`.

 Too confusing?
 Let's go over it step by step.
 First, there's an `if` condition.
 When the `if` condition is `true`, our program executes the commands inside of the `if` block and skips all the other nested `else if` and `else` blocks.
 When the `if` condition is `false`, our program looks for the first nested `else if` or `else` block available.
-In chase there is an `else if`, our program efaluates its condition and determines whether to execute or skip its block of code.
+In chase there is an `else if`, our program evaluates its condition and determines whether to execute or skip its block of code.
 This will happen until our program hits a `true` condition or the `else` code.

 ![else if example](../../../images/30doec/d1/d1-t17.png)